RISC-OS-Community/mUnit/README.md

 #### Building using DDE

-To build with DDE you need to first instal !UnixLib and then also !UnixLib-Dev (you can find both on !Packman).
+To build with DDE you need to install both !UnixLib and also !UnixLib-Dev (both can be found via !Packman).

-Th ebuild in DDE is broken at the moment due issues between UnixLib and DDE.
+The build in DDE is broken at the moment due issues between UnixLib and DDE.

 ## Documentation

-For the original µnit documantetion see: [the µnit web site](https://nemequ.github.io/munit).
+For the original µnit documentation see: [the µnit web site](https://nemequ.github.io/munit).

 Additionally, there is a heavily-commented test file [example.c](./tests/example.c) in the repository.